David Do: Driver pay and protections

 Do supports raising metered fares for yellow cabs, which had not seen an increase since 2012, and maintaining New York City's minimum payment rules for Uber and Lyft drivers.
 He has advocated for additional support services for drivers, including financial, legal, and mental health services.

 Electric vehicles

 Do aims to promote the adoption of EVs within the TLC-licensed industries.
 He supports incentives and infrastructure development to facilitate this transition.

 Accessibility

 Enhancing the accessibility of taxis and for-hire vehicles is a top priority for Do.
 He plans to find additional funding sources to increase the availability of wheelchair-accessible vehicles (WAVs) and support initiatives that incentivize their use.

 Community and industry support

 David Do's nomination and subsequent confirmation received strong support from various stakeholders within the taxi and for-hire vehicle industries.
 Leaders such as Bhairavi Desai of the New York Taxi Workers Alliance and Ira Goldstein of the New York Black Car Fund have expressed optimism about his ability to lead the TLC and support the industry's recovery and growth.

+Post-TLC Career

+In March 2026, it was announced that Do would be leaving his current position with the city and will be joining the Empower ride-hailing company as Senior Vice President of Government and Regulatory Affairs.
+However, later in the same month, he announced that he would not be taking the role.